 “It was quite a team challenge for us when we were in Cambodia”, Stallbaumer admits.
 The participants had only met and got to know each other during the modules on the Campus in Düsseldorf; one week together in Cambodia with oppressive and hot weather, different hygienic conditions, and a strenuous agenda would be something completely different.
 “Though, we worked together well as a team, because we knew each other’s strengths.
 For example, we had a designer and a civil engineer in our team, who then took on the job of planning structural modifications for the inside of the building” Stallbaumer says.

 The learning center is located in a school building in Tonloab in the province Takeo and gives access to books in English and Khmer, the official language of Cambodia, and to computers that were donated by the company of a program participant.
 The local ministry of education helped the participants with finding an adequate location.
 Moreover, it was not always easy to cope with the different cultural values – the team was set up very informally: every team member had much autonomy in their respective area of responsibility.
 But when dealing with local contacts, hierarchy, and protocol often played a large role.
 “This became clearly visible during the opening ceremony”, tells Stallbaumer with a smile.
 “About 300 guests listened to the speakers, who were allowed to talk in a certain order, and there was a strict seating plan.”

-The implementation of the Business Impact Project in an emerging economy and the trip to Cambodia were an unforgettable learning experience for the program participants, who come from South Africa, Germany, Mexico and Brazil – not only for their personal lives, but also for their future leadership tasks within companies.
+The implementation of the Business Impact Project in an emerging economy and the trip to Cambodia was an unforgettable learning experience for the program participants, who come from South Africa, Germany, Mexico, and Brazil – not only for their personal lives but also for their future leadership tasks within companies.
 To conclude the project in full, the project team still has two tasks to complete: to hire a librarian and to arrange fundraising for scholarships for children and adolescents of socially deprived families, so they can enter classes given at the learning center.